gomzyakov/gomzyakov/README.md

 Something about me:

-- My favourite languge is PHP 🐘
+- 🎉 My favourite languge is PHP 🐘
-- I use Macbook Air 👨‍💻 for work
+- 🤟 I like programming, cycling, swimming
-- I like programming, cycling, swimming
+- 👨‍💻 I prefer Apple devices for work

 ### Contacts